Wojtek242/route0/README.md

 ```
 <node_name> <shell_command>
 ```
-such as `R1 ifconfig`.
-This is particularly useful in Route 0 for commands like `ifconfig` or `ip route`.
-Additionally, it is possible to use this feature to send ping between nodes, for example, `R1 ping 10.0.0.1`.
+such as `R1 ip address`.
+This is particularly useful in Route 0 for commands like `ip address` or `ip route`.
+Additionally, it is possible to use this feature to send pings between nodes, for example, `R1 ping 10.0.0.1`.
 Normally, in Mininet the destination can also be specified using its name.
 It is possible to do so in Route 0, but this is often ambiguous as routers will have multiple IP addresses associated with their interfaces.

 It is also possible to launch a shell or run a command in a Mininet node from a different terminal than the one in which the Mininet CLI is being run.
 A convenience script has been provided for this purpose, `attach.py`.
-To launch a shell in a particular node run
+To launch a shell on a particular node run
 ```
 sudo python attach.py --node <node_name>
 ```